anindya-19/CodeNest-DevOps/README.md

 # CodeNest-DevOps
-Mental Wellness Journal for Code For Change hackathon You can run this code using the server.js file npx nodemon server.js
+Mental Wellness Journal for Code For Change hackathon You can run this code by opening the server.js file in the terminal, then type:
+"npx nodemon server.js" to run this code